Take our Quiz

 Workouts of lower intensity make your body use more fat for fuel

 Fat burn is slower a process that requires more oxygen compared to carbs burn.
-When training at lower intensity more oxygen is available to be used by the body, this allows muscles to use more fat for producing energy.
+When training at lower intensity more oxygen is available to be used by the body, this allows your body to use more fat for energy production

 Because the energy is provided from your fat stores, low-intensity workouts don't require additional carbs.
 However, if your metabolic flexibility is still not high, or you’re not used to exercising regularly, your body’s ability to supply energy from your fat stores while exercising at low intensity can be impaired and you might experience the need to have some carbs before working out in order to avoid experiencing fatigue and tiredness during your exercise.